kketevani/kkapanadze/content/maps/header/index.md

 ## [Map of places I visited](https://www.google.com/maps/d/u/0/edit?mid=1cSzFZygOrgJL-uw-Aa7BCzCTkXSGr0E&usp=sharing)

-`I have created 3D maps of places where I have lived`.
+`I have created 3D maps of places where I lived more than a year`.

 _FYI: Don't forget to zoom in (after clicking on country names) and wait a while; rendering may take sometime.
 So be patient!
 Have a drink of water_ 🙂